jackw01/led-control/README.md

 ### Technical Details
 * Animation patterns are defined as Python functions that work similarly to fragment shaders
 * Capable of achieving up to 150 FPS on 150 RGBW LEDs on a Raspberry Pi Zero
+* Supports pixel mapping for displaying animations on arbitrary 3D arrangements of LEDs
 * Web backend and animation code are written in Python using the [Flask](https://github.com/pallets/flask) web framework for ease of development
 * Color conversions, color correction, and final rendering operations are implemented in a C extension module for maximum performance